[Fiction] Magic, Inc.

 “I made my own magic and I didn’t have to kill anyone.
 You should be thanking me.
 I helped people!”
 Harriet despised herself a little for getting so passionate.

-The woman screamed and launched herself at Harriet, but Harriet waved her hand for extra security (all women in her Skillz bands—they had a premium combat feature now) and turned to walk back to her shuttle, desperate to regain control of herself in the quiet of her ship.
+But the woman was angrier.
+She screamed and launched herself at Harriet.
+Harriet waved her hand for extra security (all women in her Skillz bands—they had a premium combat feature now), and turned to walk back to her shuttle, desperate to regain control of herself in the quiet of her ship.

 The shuttle door sealed with a hiss.

 Maybe she would kill Michael still.
 Despite what Harriet said, she hated that her Skillz magic wasn’t quite as vivid as what the woman had shown her that first day in Michael’s office.
+Or that she'd let the woman get so close.
 She still hadn’t decided.
 But probably not.
 After all, what had it gotten Gemma?

 No, Harriet thought.
 It was a bridge too far.
-Sure, she’d been ruthless on her climb to the top, like anyone would in this world, but she couldn’t kill anyone.
+Sure, she’d been ruthless on her climb to the top, like anyone would, but she couldn’t kill anyone.
 That would be wrong.